Browns vow to get coach hire 'right,' meet with McCarthy - WHIZ News

 Per NFL rules, the Browns can speak with Roman this week because the Ravens have a first-round playoff bye.

-Cleveland also has interviews lined up with coordinators John McDaniels, Kevin Stefanski, Eric Bieniemy, Brian Daboll and Robert Saleh.
+Cleveland also has interviews lined up with coordinators Josh McDaniels, Kevin Stefanski, Eric Bieniemy, Brian Daboll and Robert Saleh.

 As McCarthy waited upstairs in Cleveland’s facility, Haslam laid out the team’s plans to find its next coach and new GM after John Dorsey’s shocking ouster Tuesday.
 Haslam said the team will first hire a coach, who will have input into hiring the next GM.